 The Incorporation today has a membership of over 1000 and during its 450-year history there have been many famous people connected with it, including Kings, Princes, a Princess and Prime Ministers.
 From the 16th to the early 19th centuries, the majority of members were metalworkers – men who worked with a hammer to fashion their products.
 However, more recently membership has widened to include industrialists, entrepreneurs, and others for whom the Incorporation with all its traditions has provided encouragement in furthering the trade and commerce of the City of Glasgow.

-Deacon: Professor Gordon Masterton OBE
+Professor Gordon Masterton OBE DL (Ex Deacon)

-Professor David Harrison Ex-Deacon
+Professor David Cumming (Master)

 Clerk: W Grant Johnston